Recommendations & Conclusions

 The Government and regulatory authorities, informed by the work of the Defending Democracy Taskforce, should safeguard the integrity of the upcoming General Election campaign in its approach to the online platforms that host deepfake content which seeks to exert a malign influence on the democratic process.
 If these platforms are …

-Government response.
 The government details existing systems and processes, such as the Defending Democracy Taskforce and the Joint Election Security and Preparedness Unit, that safeguard democratic integrity.
-It highlights that the Online Safety Act has introduced duties for platforms to mitigate illegal …
+It highlights that the Online Safety Act has introduced duties for platforms to mitigate illegal content, including AI-generated deepfakes and …

 Department for Science, Innovation and Technology